jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment4-testreport.md

-# Test report for testing the `toCNF` function of assignment 3
+# Test report for the `toCNF` function
-The total amount of time spent by two persons on this Lab exercise is 9 hours
+The total amount of time spent by two persons on this Lab exercise is 10 hours

 ## Source